NeutronBlast/CS-Route/README.md

 1. To calculate the obstacle position the program generates a pseudo random number
 2. Checks if a key is pressed and if that key is the up, left or right arrows, depending of which arrow is pressed it will execute a different action: (up = avoid obstacle, left = move to the left, right = move to the right)
-3. After an obstacle is avoided it calculates the angle of rotation, the teacher left us to create any formula even if it doesn't make sense in the reality, I used the following:
+3. After an obstacle is avoided it calculates the angle of rotation, the teacher let us to create any formula even if it doesn't make sense in the reality, I used the following:
    ```
    [(a,b)*(a-1,b-1)]*10 mod 90
    ```